 - Typical Costs to Obtain a Recreational Pilot Permit

-Should you enroll in the RPP Course; the following information will also be provided:
+When you enroll in the RPP Course you will be provided the following information:

-- Copy Transport Canada PSTAR Exam Study and Reference Guide
+- Transport Canada PSTAR Exam Study and Reference Guide

-- Copy of Transport Canada RPP Study and Reference Guide
+- Transport Canada RPP Study and Reference Guide

 - Other Study and Reference Materials as required